A Saturation-Based Optimal Velocity Model for Traffic Flow Dynamics: Extended Unstable Trajectories

-To understand the nonlinear growth of stop-and-go oscillations, we extended the unstable simulation to $t=300$.
-The longer time window makes the persistence of traffic jams more evident and shows the traveling stop-and-go pattern more clearly.
+To further illustrate the nonlinear growth of stop-and-go oscillations, we extend the unstable simulation horizon to $t=300$.
+The longer time window makes the persistence and propagation of traffic jams more visible, revealing the characteristic travelling-wave structure that emerges once perturbations leave the linear regime.